addyosmani/backbone-fundamentals/chapters/09-exercise-3.md

 Writing a modular Backbone application can be a straight-forward process.
 There are however, some key conceptual differences to be aware of if opting to use AMD as your module format of choice:

 * As AMD isn't a standard native to JavaScript or the browser, it's necessary to use a script loader (such as RequireJS or curl.js) in order to support defining components and modules using this module format.
 As we've already reviewed, there are a number of advantages to using the AMD as well as RequireJS to assist here.
 * Models, views, controllers and routers need to be encapsulated *using* the AMD-format.
-This allows each component of our Backbone application to cleanly manage dependencies (e.g collections required by a view) in the same way that AMD allows non-Backbone modules to.
+This allows each component of our Backbone application to cleanly manage dependencies (e.g. collections required by a view) in the same way that AMD allows non-Backbone modules to.
 * Non-Backbone components/modules (such as utilities or application helpers) can also be encapsulated using AMD.
 I encourage you to try developing these modules in such a way that they can both be used and tested independent of your Backbone code as this will increase their ability to be re-used elsewhere.

 Now that we've reviewed the basics, let's take a look at developing our application.
 For reference, the structure of our app is as follows: